-Jabiru Safari Lodge at Mareeba Wetlands is an personalised, unique, all-inclusive, Outback experience located within the Mareeba Tropical Savanna and Wetland Reserve, 1 &1/4 hours west of Cairns, on the northern edge of the Atherton Tablelands (Cairns Highlands).
+Jabiru Safari Lodge at the Mareeba Wetlands is a personalised, unique, all-inclusive, Outback experience located within the Mareeba Tropical Savanna and Wetland Reserve, 1 &1/4 hours west of Cairns, on the northern edge of the Atherton Tablelands (Cairns Highlands).
 The 2000 ha Reserve of open savanna woodland, grassland and freshwater wetlands provides a wonderful setting for the Jabiru Safari Lodge, allowing guests to fully appreciate the outback savanna environment and prolific birdlife during the best times of the day.

 The Wildlife Conservancy of Tropical Queensland has spent over ten years developing the Reserve, inspired by past President Tim Nevard OAM.
 The Conservancy is a membership organisation managed by a voluntary Board of Management and relies on volunteers for its day to day work and fund raising.

 The Conservancy is currently headed by Cairns-based veterinarian and wildlife expert, Dr Annabelle Olsson.
 You can support the work of the Conservancy by becoming a member, a volunteer or simply visiting the Reserve.

 This unique partnership between tourism and conservation ensures the maintenance of high standards of professionalism and customer service and allows the Conservancy to concentrate on its conservation and land management work, while still receiving a guaranteed income from tourism.